(970) 389-7999

 • Descent to lower altitude (most effective, but not always necessary)

-• Oxygen – provided by a medical provider or with a prescription ONLY after a diagnosis is made by a licensed medical provider
+• Oxygen – provided by a licensed medical provider or with a prescription ONLY after a diagnosis is made by a licensed medical provider

 • Dexamethasone – a medication used in the treatment of AMS administered by a medical provider